openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Beamsplitter/Readme.md

-# Beamsplitter Cube
+# Beam splitter Cube
-This is the repository for the Beamsplitter Cube.
+This is the repository for the Beam splitter Cube.

 To acquire the STL-files use the [UC2-Configurator]().
 The files themselves are in the [RAW](../RAW/STL) folder.
 The module can be built using injection-moulded (IM) or 3D-printed (3DP) cubes.

 ## Purpose
-It adapts a beamsplitter cube to the UC2 system.
+It adapts a beam splitter cube to the UC2 system.

 <p align="center">
 <img src="./IMAGES/Assembly_Cube_Beamsplitter_v3.png" width="300">